 What you’ll learn

-You’re on Suboxone® for opioid use disorder, but you keep hearing about Subutex®.
-Maybe you’ve come across people online who swear one works better than the other.
-Now you’re wondering: should you make the switch from Suboxone® to Subutex® to better manage opioid withdrawal?
+You’re currently taking Suboxone® for opioid use disorder, but you’ve started hearing about Subutex®.
+Maybe it’s from people online who claim one works better than the other, and now you’re wondering: should you make the switch from Suboxone to Subutex to better manage opioid withdrawal?

-Let’s break down what you need to know about these two medications, when switching might make sense, and what to expect if you and your provider decide to make a change.
+Let’s break down what you need to know about these two medications, when switching, though rare, might make sense, and what to expect if you and your provider decide to make a change.

 Suboxone® vs. Subutex®: what’s the difference?

-Both have the same ceiling effect, meaning there’s a limit to how much they can slow down your breathing, making them much safer than drugs like heroin or prescription painkillers.
+Both Suboxone and Subutex have the same ceiling effect, meaning there’s a limit to how much they can slow down your breathing, making them much safer than drugs like heroin, methadone, or even prescription painkillers.

 Naloxone in Suboxone®